 Vessel applications in carbon recycling systems vary depending on system configuration and end-use goals, but they typically serve these vital functions:

-These applications highlight the critical role of pressure vessels in maintaining process control, efficiency, and safety throughout the carbon lifecycle.
+These applications highlight the critical role of vessels in maintaining process efficiency, safety, and operational continuity.

 Vessel Design Requirements for Carbon Recycling